-Talk it out: TSA will be on Facebook Messenger
+Talk it out: TSA is on Twitter and Facebook Messenger

 In effort to continue elevating customer service to fliers, TSA's online support will include private conversations over Facebook Messenger- the first federal agency to do so.

 Last year, @AskTSA (screenshot above) was launched on Twitter as a public way to answer flier questions and concerns, from crucial to random.
 (Wondering if you can bring home leftovers from a trip?
 Solid food is allowed in your carry-on, just make sure to wrap it up securely!)